jtwebb/auth/docs/hardening-checklist.md

 The built-in limiter is in-memory (single instance).
 In production (multiple instances), enforce limits using a shared store such as **Redis** or at the edge (CDN/WAF).

+### Proxy / client IP trust boundary

+If you derive client identity from headers like `x-forwarded-for`, ensure your deployment is behind a **trusted proxy/CDN** that overwrites these headers.
+Otherwise attackers can spoof them and bypass per-client limits.

+In the React Router adapter, the safest pattern is:
+- Provide a custom `getClientId`, or
+- Enable `trustProxyHeaders: true` only when you control the proxy layer.

 ### Keying strategy (recommended)

 Use multiple keys per endpoint to resist distributed attacks: